GuiPimenta-Dev/desafio_shape/README.md

 The frontend is hosted on Netlify, click the link to see more: https://shapechallenge.netlify.app/

-The api is hosted on Heroku and the base url is: https://shapechallenge.herokuapp.com/
+The api is hosted on Heroku and the BASE URL is: `https://shapechallenge.herokuapp.com/`

 **The api has the following endpoints:**